 deal with.
 Child

-Poverty in Rich Countries, 2005 [PDF] United Nations Children's Fund UNICEF Innocenti Research Centre, www.unicef-irc.org/publications/pdf/repcard6e.pdf [accessed 29 June 2011] [page 4] KEY FINDINGS - At the top of the
+Children's Fund UNICEF Innocenti Research Centre, www.unicef-irc.org/publications/pdf/repcard6e.pdf [accessed 29 June

-child poverty league are Over the latest
+child poverty rates of less than 3 per cent.
+At the bottom are the Over the latest

 ten-year period for which comparable data are available, the proportion of